A relation between zip stacks and moduli stacks of truncated local shtukas: Unipotent Groups versus Pro-Unipotent Groups

 where all arrows are naturally induced inclusions.
-On the other hand, from \eqref{Eq:cutParab} we have
+From \eqref{Eq:cutParab}, we have

-From these equalities and the commutative diagram above one sees readily that the lemma is shown as long as one deals with the case where $G=\mathrm{GL}_{N, k}$ and $ \mu=\mu'$.
-In fact, after possibly conjugation by an element in $\mathrm{GL}_N(k)$, we may assume that $\mu$ factors through the standard maximal torus of $\mathrm{GL}_{N,k}$ consisting of diagonal matrices and $\mu$ is given by
+From these equalities and the commutative diagram above, it follows that the lemma can be established by dealing with the case where \( G = \mathrm{GL}_{N, k} \) and \( \mu = \mu' \).
+After possibly conjugating by an element in \( \mathrm{GL}_N(k) \), we may assume that \( \mu \) factors through the standard maximal torus of \( \mathrm{GL}_{N,k} \) consisting of diagonal matrices, given by